Cartar/songmoodswings/README.md

 ## Challenges:

 1. Spotify has substantially changed their code, so we'll have to use another source. https://acharts.co/ looks like a good candidate!

+## process:

+1. Extract top 100 songs for each week in 2020 in Canada.
+2. Populate lyrics for as many songs as possible (determine failure rate and why).
+3. Run sentiment analysis for all lyrics obtained.